mongodb/mongo-python-driver/doc/examples/tls.rst

 ....................

 In some cases you may want to configure PyMongo to use a specific set of CA certificates.
-This is most often the case when using "self-signed" server certificates.
+This is most often the case when you are acting as your own certificate authority rather than using server certificates signed by a well known authority.
 The `ssl_ca_certs` option takes a path to a CA file.
 It can be passed as a keyword argument::

   >>> client = pymongo.MongoClient('example.com',